 The whole concept really gets very complicated, so put simply, interchange is the fee a bank pays to the ATM network whenever they issue a new debit card.

-If your ATM is getting a lot of traffic, and if you have an ATM provider that offers it, you are capable of getting some of this interchange back as payment.
+If your ATM is getting a lot of traffic, and if you have an ATM provider that offers it, you can get some of this interchange fee back as payment.

 3. Viability

-While it isn’t explicitly a way to make money, it’s absolutely worth pointing out that an ATM has little/no operating costs.
+While it isn’t explicitly a way to make money, it’s absolutely worth pointing out that an ATM has little to no operating costs.

 When we’re talking about a business investment, this type of savings goes a lot further than simply “savings.”
-It’s a direct modifier on your profit margin, and having such a small overhead is any businessman’s dream.
+It’s a direct modifier on your profit margin, and having such a small overhead is any business owner’s dream.

 Ah, yes.
 Now, if you’re like me, you wouldn’t have the first clue about how to buy an ATM!

-So you’d probably be amazed to hear that you can start shopping as soon as searching “Buy an ATM” on Google.
+So you’d probably be amazed to hear that you can start shopping as soon as you search “Buy an ATM” on Google.

 It’s worth noting that you can get a used ATM for around half that, but many of them fail the standards for the Americans with Disabilities Act.
 It is not recommended to invest in those because of that reason.

-You’ll want to do a little bit of research before you invest, of course, so it is recommended to read about the ATM company you’re buying from and the qualifications of the machine itself.
+You’ll want to do a little bit of research before you invest, of course, so it’s recommended to read about the ATM company you’re buying from and the qualifications of the machine itself.

-In general, you want to make it past the purchase and the signage for near, or below, $2500.
+In general, you’ll want to make the purchase and signage for near or below $2,500.

 - Is the machine ADA compliant?

-- Does the company offer support, warranty, maintenance?
+- Does the company offer support, warranty, and maintenance?

 - …